Ennin: Return to Japan

 Upon returning to Japan in 847, Ennin brought back numerous Buddhist texts, maṇḍalas, and ritual implements.
 In 854, he became the third abbot of the Tendai sect at Enryaku-ji, where he built buildings to store the sutras and religious instruments he brought back from China.
 He played a pivotal role in the esotericization of Tendai Buddhism, reconciling the Lotus Sutra’s teachings with the practices of Chinese Esoteric Buddhism.

+Ennin introduced numerous rituals which became central to Tendai practice such as the Lotus Repentance Rite (Hokke Senbō).
+He had a significant influence on Tendai Pure Land practice due to his introduction of two Pure Land rites that became central to the tradition's exoteric praxis: the “constantly walking” meditation on Amida (J: jōgyō zammai) and the "continuous nembutsu" chant (fudan nembutsu).
+While his chief contribution is seen as the strengthening of Tendai esotericism, the Pure Land recitation practices that he introduced also helped to lay a foundation for the independent Pure Land movements of the subsequent Kamakura period (1185–1333).

-Ennin introduced rituals such as the Lotus Repentance (Hokke Senbō) and the Constant Walking Samādhi (Jōgyō Samādhi), which became central to Tendai practice.
-He also established Sōji-in, a center for esoteric rituals, and built the Prabhūtaratna Stūpa to enshrine the Lotus Sutra.
+Ennin also established Sōji-in, a center for esoteric rituals, and built the Prabhūtaratna Stūpa to enshrine the Lotus Sutra.
+Ennin also founded the temple of Ryushakuji at Yamadera.
 His dedication to expanding the monastic complex and its courses of study assured the Tendai school a unique prominence in Japan.
-While his chief contribution was to strengthen the Tendai tantric Buddhist traditio n, the Pure Land recitation practices (nenbutsu) that he introduced also helped to lay a foundation for the independent Pure Land movements of the subsequent Kamakura period (1185–1333).
-Ennin also founded the temple of Ryushakuji at Yamadera.

 Ennin's efforts laid the foundation for Taimitsu (Tendai Esotericism), which was further developed by later monks like Enchin and Annen.
 In 866, Emperor Seiwa posthumously awarded him the title Jikaku Daishi, recognizing his contributions to Japanese Buddhism.
 Ennin's synthesis of exoteric and esoteric teachings, along with his emphasis on the Lotus Sutra, solidified Tendai Buddhism's influence in Japan.
 His writings and rituals continue to be studied and practiced, making him one of the most important figures in Japanese Buddhist history.